jcul/scudcloud/README.md

 * `python3-hunspell`
 * `hunspell-en-us`

+Hunspell uses your system locale to determine the correct language to use.

+You can overwrite this by setting variable Hunspell in the config file:

+    ~/.config/scudcloud/scudcloud.cfg

+e.g.
+    Hunspell=en_US

+This can be useful if there isn't a hunspell package available for your locale.

 #### 4. `Keep me signed in` is not working / My team is not saved

 For some reason, ScudCloud was not able to create the configuration folder.
 Please, manually create this folder: